mattermost/mattermost-test-management/data/test-cases/plugins/github/subscriptions/Webhook_check.md

 **Expected**

-The user will get an ephemeral message regarding `no webhook was found for the desired repository or organization` along with the successfull subscription message in the desired channel or DM/GM on MM.
+The user will get an ephemeral message regarding `no webhook was found for the desired repository or organization` along with the successful subscription message in the desired channel or DM/GM on MM.